MarkSchae/MARSCH25097_PTO2501_GroupA_MarkSchaefer_CDV01/README.md

    **Balancing Bootcamp & Current Job**
     - One of the biggest challenges will be managing my time effectively while completing the CodeSpace Bootcamp and working full-time.

         **Strategy to Overcome It:**
-    - Stick to a structured schedule but allowing myself time to recover and not burnout.
+        - Stick to a structured schedule but allow myself time to recover and not burnout.
         - Increase my coding time when I am on holiday from my current job.

     **Getting an Entry-Level Job Without Professional Experience**
-    - Breaking into the tech industry without prior professional experience or a relavent cs degree will be challenging.
+    - Breaking into the tech industry without prior professional experience or a relevant cs degree will be challenging.

         **Strategy to Overcome It:**
         - Build a strong portfolio featuring complete, polished projects, including personal and bootcamp projects.
         - Contribute to open-source projects to showcase practical experience and collaboration skills.
         - Leverage the current connections that I have in the tech industry to get my portfolio out to potential employers.
         - Build at least one fully functional project where all the features work as they would if the project was rolled out for sale/use by the general public (not just mock data and mock feature functionality).

     **Learning Advanced Web Development Concepts**
     - Scaling applications, handling transactions, and implementing real-time communications functionality will require advanced technical knowledge.

         **Strategy to Overcome It:**
         - Focus on one advanced topic at a time instead of trying to learn everything at once.
         - Build small prototype projects to apply concepts in a hands-on manner.
         - Take structured online courses focused on advanced web development topics (I have seen that with the CodeSpace bootcamp that I am kept focused and structured with a curated program/course).

-    **Developing a Mimimal Viable Product prototype**
+    **Developing a Minimal Viable Product prototype**
     - Creating a functional MVP of the game dev platform website/or any similar idea while working what will hopefully be my first full-time job in the tech industry will be very difficult.

         **Strategy to Overcome It:**
         - Use existing libraries and frameworks like Next.js for server-side rendering (SSR), Stripe for payments, and Firebase for authentication to speed up development.
         - Focus on a prototype MVP with only the most essential features, and iterate over time.

     **Game Engine Complexity**
     - Developing a custom game engine from scratch is highly complex and time-consuming, requiring deep knowledge of graphics programming, physics, and optimization.

         **Strategy to Overcome It:**
         - Build the project around open-source game engines like Godot or Bevy instead of building from scratch.
         - Join game dev communities to learn from experienced developers and avoid common pitfalls.
         - Work on modifying existing engines to gain experience before attempting a fully custom engine.

 2. **Opportunities for Growth**: